AStefankiv/writing/the_case_for_oauth.md

 - **Third-Party Dependency:** If users travel to a country where the provider (like Google) is blocked, they might not be able to log in. -->

+## When NOT to Use OAuth: Avoiding Over-Engineering

+Despite its advantages, OAuth isn't always the right solution.
+Understanding when to avoid it is as important as knowing how to implement it correctly.

+1. ### Simple Internal Applications Without External Integration If you're building an internal application that doesn't need to access external APIs or allow login through third-party providers, traditional session-based authentication might be simpler and more appropriate.
+The complexity of implementing and maintaining an OAuth ecosystem may not be justified for applications with simple authentication needs.

+2. ### Machine-to-Machine Communication Without User Context When one service needs to communicate with another service without any user involvement (server-to-server API communication), the OAuth 2.0 Client Credentials flow is an option.
+However, if both services are under your control and in a trusted environment, simpler authentication methods like mutual TLS (mTLS) or API keys with proper scoping might be more straightforward .

+3. ### Performance-Sensitive Applications with Tight Latency Requirements The multiple redirects and external calls involved in OAuth flows introduce latency.
+For applications where every millisecond counts (high-frequency trading platforms, real-time gaming), the overhead of OAuth might be unacceptable.
+In these cases, consider whether the security benefits outweigh the performance costs.

+4. ### Environments with Limited Network Connectivity Applications that need to function in offline or intermittently connected environments may struggle with OAuth, which typically requires communication with external authorization servers.
+In these scenarios, alternative authentication methods that can function offline might be more appropriate.

 ## The OAuth 2.1 Evolution

 OAuth 2.0 wasn't perfect.
 OAuth 2.1 is the community's combined update, integrating a decade of lessons learned.
 Key changes include: